Osman Karabegović: Communist Yugoslavia

 After the war he held various posts.
 From 1946 to 1974 he was the envoy of the Assembly of the Federal People's Republic of Yugoslavia and from 1947 to 1956 he was a member of the Federal Government.
-Karabegović was also the President of the Executive Council of the People's Republic of Yugoslavia (de facto Prime Minister) from 1956 to 1963.
-Karabegović was a member of the Central Committee of the Communist Party, and from 1948 he was a member of the Presidency of the Central Committee of the Communist Party of Yugoslavia.
+Karabegović was also the President of the Executive Council of the People's Republic of Bosnia and Herzegovina (de facto Prime Minister) from 1956 to 1963.
+Karabegović was a member of the Central Committee of the Communist Party, and from 1966 he was a member of the Presidency of the Central Committee of the Communist Party of Yugoslavia.
 On 23 July 1952 he became a recipient of the People's Hero of Yugoslavia.

 In September 1972 Karabegović criticised the communist leadership in the Socialist Republic of Bosnia and Herzegovina and the Yugoslav model of workers' self-management as staging while the highest ranking individuals controlled public life completely.
 He also criticised the lack of democracy, saying that none of the members of the Executive Council of the SR Bosnia and Herzegovina would be elected if there was a democratic system.
 Older members of the communist leadership were critical of transformation towards close-society, while the younger members saw it as the only way to transform Bosnia and Herzegovina.
 All critics, including Karabegović, were expelled from the League of Communists.

+In Milošević's Serbia

 Osman Karabegović was a strong supporter of policies of Slobodan Milošević in 1980s and 1990s.
 He opposed Alija Izetbegović claiming that there was more "order and lawfulness" in the times of the Ottoman Empire, Austria-Hungary and the Kingdom of Yugoslavia than during the "dictatorship of the enraged Izetbegović's fundamentalist bandits".

 On 24 June 1996, Karabegović died in Belgrade and was buried in the Alley of the People's Heroes in Novo groblje.